Taming-the-BEAST/blotter/workshops/2025-Beijing/index.md

 ## Travel tips

 The SMBE 2025 website has a list of [practical information and tips](https://smbe2025.scimeeting.cn/en/web/index/25070_2132280) for travelling to Beijing this July.
+In particular, the SMBE 2025 website contains instructions for setting up WeChat pay or AliPay, which would make it a lot more convienent and easier to pay for things in China.

 > ### Places to visit
 >